wp-plugins/wpsso/readme.txt

 = 2.3 =

-Added default options when adding a multisite blog, added check for wp_remote_get() errors, changed the default Open Graph image size to 1200x1200 cropped.
+Added default options when creating a new multisite blog, added check for wp_remote_get() errors, changed the default Open Graph image size to 1200x1200 cropped.

 = 2.2 =